-Here’s our list of 50 thriving startups we think you should get to know from the South East Asian island’s ecosystem.
+We did a full writeup on Singapore’s startup ecosystem recently in our weekly startup newsletter, but here is a written list of 50 thriving startups we think you should get to know from the South East Asian island’s ecosystem.

 Recognizing that many Southeast Asians do not use debit or credit cards, Coda Payments has established an alternative payment gateway in the region, providing access to direct carrier billing, bank transfers, convenience-store cash payments, and physical vouchers.
 Payments can be made on the Internet, with mobile phones, or in-app.

 Founded in 2011 by two former GSM Association managers who specialized in mobile money, Coda is headquartered in Singapore.
 It launched Codashop in November 2014, offering Steam Wallet Codes at inception.

 Codapay is a win-win-win for telcos, merchants, and consumers, with high revenue shares, an easily installed API, and super-fast transactions.
 To date, $3.2M of funding has come from investors including Skype cofounder Toivo Annus.